Discover the requirements, documents, procedures, rights, and duties of the D7 Visa for individuals with passive income.

 Brief considerations about visas to Portugal

-Before jumping to the main topic, it is worth spending some time explaining the process of obtaining a residence-type of visa to Portugal.
+Before jumping to the main topic, it is worth spending some time explaining the process of obtaining a residence-type visa to Portugal.

 Visas to live in Portugal